department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/check-a-service-is-suitable.md

 ---
 layout: pattern
+permalink: /patterns/help-users-to/check-their-eligibility
-title: Check a service is suitable
+title: Check their eligibility
+sub-section: help-users-to
-intro-text: "Helps a user to determine if they can or should use a service."
+intro-text: "Helps a user to determine if they are eligible to apply or use a service."
 draft: true
-research-title: check-a-service-is-suitable
+research-title: check-their-eligibility
 status: use-with-caution-available
 anchors:
   - anchor: Usage